 About 7.5 miles east of downtown Morganton is the charming Main Street of Valdese, founded on the traditions of 19th century Waldensian settlers and their historic journey from the hills of Italy to this area of Burke County.
 Stop by the Visitor Center in the historic Rock School for many ideas for things to do, including Waldensian Heritage Winery, Waldensian Museum, Trail of Faith, Old Rock School Art Galleries and the Piedmont and Western Railroad Club's model train museum.
-The town is celebrating its 125th birthday in 2018.

 Downtown has several great local restaurants, including Myra's 50s style diner and host of Friday night cruise-ins in April-October.